 Kristen Suzuki was ready for a completely new business name and identity after operating her fabric shop on Etsy for nearly a year.
-With countless stashes of beautiful fabrics piling up in her home, she knew it was time to set up shop as a brick and mortar.
+With countless stashes of beautiful fabrics piling up in her home, she knew it was time to move from Etsy to brick-and-mortar.
 The only problem?
 She wasn’t in love with her current name, Stitch or Stash.

 “It’s a kitschy name, but I’m looking for something a little more sophisticated,” she told us, adding that she wanted a name that was both modern and rustic.